My experience in resistance welding:

 At ADC, our weld control introduced some "firsts" to automotive applications:

-Dramatic reduction of SCR failures
+Drastic reduction of SCR failures

 Last weld data, for the last hundred welds